Categories

 Eduvertex has been guiding students from Varkala, Trivandrum, Kollam, and across South Kerala for over 17 years.
 Our focus has always been to study abroad — not a side service, but the core of what we do.

 We do not push students toward universities based on commission agreements.
 We do not guarantee visa approval — because no honest consultant can.
-What we do offer is thorough preparation, an honest assessment of your profile and chances, and step-by-step support from your first counseling session through to your first week in your new country.
+What we do offer is thorough preparation, an honest assessment of your profile and chances, and step-by-step support from your first counselling session through to your first week in your new country.

 Frequently Asked Questions